Outdoor Vacations — Camping in the Adirondacks

 Experience the Adirondack backcountry

-Explore one of the only places in the Adirondack Park where you can hire a scenic float plane to fly into the heart of the Adirondack Mountains.
-Charter a flight into the forest for backcountry exploration, or book a guided canoe trip.
+Explore one of the only places in the Adirondacks where you can hire a scenic float plane to fly into the heart of the Adirondack Mountains.
+Charter a flight into the forest for backcountry exploration or book a guided canoe trip.
 From rugged to refined, professional guides offer a wide range of outings.
 Perfect your casting on a deep mountain lake, enjoy freshly-caught fish next to a sparkling river, and sleep under the stars on a guided trip lasting one day or several.

 Adirondack backcountry camping is abundant throughout our region and campsites can be found along hiking trails and paddling routes.
 Places like the Moose River Plains and Perkins Clearing near the village of Speculator offer the best of both camping experiences, including drive-to access in the Adirondack backcountry and free of charge camping.
 Sites are first come, first serve so get there early to stake your tent.